danielhros/lora-application-server/README-linux.md

     ```

 14. Save changes and run your first pipeline
-15. Congratulations!, after the pipeline successfully build and deploy the application, you are ready to go.
+15. Congratulations!
+After the pipeline successfully build and deploy the application, you are ready to go.